 While this is just a single study, it reveals that taking PrEP really did make gay men more aware of who they were having sex with.
 They changed their habits to limit contact with HIV-positive partners even though they had the protection of Truvada.

 Of course, HIV isn’t the only problem to worry about with unprotected sex.
 There is also the threat of sexually transmitted infections (STIs), such as gonorrhea or syphilis, as well as pregnancy.
-That’s why, if you do decide to get a Truvada prescription from Nurx, you should look into another form of protection.
-Truvada only shields against HIV transmission; it does nothing to stop the transmission of sperm and other diseases.
+That’s why, if you do decide to get a Truvada or Descovy prescription from Nurx, you should look into another form of protection.
+Truvada and Descovy only shield against HIV transmission; it does nothing to stop the transmission of sperm and other diseases.

 Condoms offer the best protection for STIs, while birth control combination pills, such as Yasmin or Natazia, can greatly decrease your chances of an unintended pregnancy.
 Luckily, Nurx is your one-stop shop for all things birth control.
 They offer safe and affordable prescriptions delivered right to your door without the hassle of going to the doctor.